elywelly/cryptrack-app/README.md

 -   JavaScript to warn user about deleting forever functions (history, account, wallet)
 -   Sign Up page to check if email already exists in db and inform user
 -   Login page to check if email exists and if password matches - inform user which is valid
+-   More account management - change name, email or password

 ## Credits